takinabradley/Wes-Bos-CSS-Grid/readme.md

 Ex: `grid-template-columns: [left] 1fr [right]`

-YOu can put multiple names in the square brackets separated by spaces.
+You can put multiple names in the square brackets separated by spaces.

+## 16 - grid-auto-flow dense block fitting

+`grid-auto-flow: dense` can be used to fill holes in the layout by rearranging items.
+It's not perfect, though, and if you don't have a `grid-item` that fits in the hole, the hole will not be filled.